frankblob/pushtorrent/README.md

-# Welcome to 'Torrent Watch'
+# Welcome to 'PushTorrent'
 ## AKA 'contribs/name suggestions are welcome'

 Built with Ruby 2.2.0, [Sinatra](http://sinatrarb.com) 1.4.5 and [Nokogiri](http://www.nokogiri.org/) 1.6.5.

 ### Description of the web app's basic functionality
-Torrent Watch lets users opt-in to receive email notifications when new torrents of choice are ready for download.
+PushTorrent lets users opt-in to receive email notifications when new torrents of choice are ready for download.
 No need to do daily manual searches for newly released torrents, e.g. 'ruby on rails', 'the stranger 720p HD', 'FLAC' or similar.

 Why not get an email when the torrents you seek are released?